 Dera Ismail Khan Khyber Pakhtunkhwa, Pakistan Travel Guide

 Dera Ismail Khan does not have a metro or tram system.
-The city relies on a local bus network and auto-rickshaws for commuting.
+The city counts on a local bus network and auto-rickshaws for commuting.
 Coaches serve the city and nearby towns.
 They are generally older, may lack air conditioning, and can be crowded, but they offer highly affordable travel.

 Rickshaws are the most common way to cover short to medium distances within the city.
 You can easily hail them on the street.
 Formal route maps for local buses are not generally available on the web, but locals know the routes well.
-Major bus stands serve as hubs of both local and intercity routes.
+Major bus stands serve as hubs of each local and intercity routes.

 Joins the city and nearby towns; highly affordable despite older vehicles.